-A talented entrepreneur with a history in the nonprofit and social good sector, Liza attributes much of her success to community building.
+As a talented entrepreneur with a history in the nonprofit and social good sector, Liza attributes much of her success to the power of the type of community building she has worked hard to infuse into GlobeIn.
 From running meetups with like-minded people to interactive Facebook Lives, a strong community has always been at the heart of Liza’s achievements.

-Today, we get to hear about Liza’s invigorating perspective on community and growth through the context of GlobeIn, an exciting player in the ethical fashion world.
-They’ve managed to navigate a competitive industry while still promoting sustainable consumption, build a network of passionate and engaged customers and create powerful, lasting change for artisan groups all around the world.
-What’s not to love?
+In this episode, we get to hear about GlobeIn’s origin story, Liza’s journey in the social good space, and her invigorating perspective on community and growth through the context of GlobeIn.
+Liza also dives in and breaks down the fundamentals she believes has been key to GlobeIn’s success, having managed to navigate a competitive industry while still promoting sustainable consumption, build a network of passionate and engaged customers and create powerful, lasting change for artisan groups all around the world.

-- The story of how GlobeIn got started, and details on how Liza’s experience working with nonprofits led her to believe that charities might not always be the most sustainable way of solving social problems.
-[5:40]
+- How Liza’s experience working with nonprofits led her to believe that charities might not always be the most sustainable way of solving social problems.

 - We hear about Liza’s time as a collegiate swimmer in the US, her aspirations to become an Olympic athlete, and how her time as a competitive athlete has shaped her thinking